catalyst-fp7/documents/interoperability/interoperability.md

 3. It would call that function with the main endpoint to the catalyst platform.
 4. The widget code would use it to obtain the endpoint(s) to the user and message data graphs.
 5. It would then obtain the user and message data through those endpoints.
-6. It would convert the JSON-LD data obtained into another data format that is expected by the visualization libraries.
+6. It would convert the JSON-LD data obtained into another data format that is expected by the visualisation libraries.
 (A library such as [Stapling](https://github.com/WelcomWeb/Stapling) may be useful for generic JSON transformations.)
 7. Finally, it would insert the graph in the HTML snippet.

 ### Widgets with a server component

-A different scenario would involve a server component, which could receive a request on a known endpoint, and return visualization data.
+A different scenario would involve a server component, which could receive a request on a known endpoint, and return visualisation data.
-The server would have to get the graph data that is to be visualized: either the json-ld graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualization server could get the data.
+The server would have to get the graph data that is to be visualized: either the json-ld graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualisation server could get the data.
-This raises classical cross-origin data issues: If the widget code is hosted on the visualization server, it would require an authorization token to access the platform data, and vice-versa.
+This raises classical cross-origin data issues: If the widget code is hosted on the visualisation server, it would require an authorization token to access the platform data, and vice-versa.

-In the simplest case, the server would simply return an image; in some more elaborate cases, the visualization widget would have its own HTML snippet and attendant javascript to lay out and interact with the visualization data.
+In the simplest case, the server would simply return an image; in some more elaborate cases, the visualisation widget would have its own HTML snippet and attendant javascript to lay out and interact with the visualisation data.
 The best practice involves sending back a shareable URL where the image or HTML can be retrieved by other components.
 Those problems have known solutions.